RAID Disk File Access Without Operational NAS Uniview VX1848-V2: Comprehensive Guide

 It is important to ensure that the network configuration and firewall settings are properly configured to allow seamless connectivity and data transfer for NAS devices to prevent data loss.

-Although NAS VX1848-V2 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS VX1848-V2 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view